seanprawn/EHA---Desktop-Stock-Application/README.md

 ### Technologies used:
-Using an MVC design opattern, Java - JavaFX, with Maven as dependancy library management, I Integrated JUnit for unit tests.
-Netbeans was used as an IDE.
+Using an MVC design opattern, Java - JavaFX, with Maven as dependancy library management, I used open source apache PDF Box to create pdf reports.
+I Integrated JUnit for unit tests.
+Netbeans was used as an
+IDE.
 I used GIT as version control system.
 I Used the MAMP stack for apache server and MySql database to implement a dev/test environment.
 Also used WAMP server for the windows 7 implementation.
 Open-source software